will-cern/xroofit-readthedocs/docs/source/basics.rst

 Additionally, for statistical analysis purposes, one or more floatable parameters can be labelled `parameters of interest` (poi).
 The remaining floatable parameters are deemed the `nuisance parameters` (np).
 The symbol used for parameters of interest is :math:`\mu`, and for nuisance parameters it is :math:`\nu`.

+Finally, nuisance parameters that have a normal constraint (a Gaussian with nominal global observable equal to 0 and variance of 1) are conventionally called :math:`\alpha` nuisance parameters.
+Nuisance parameters that have a Poisson constraint (typically the case of MC-statistical uncertainties) are conventionally called :math:`\gamma` nuisance parameters.

 .. _Test Statistics:
 Test Statistics
 -------------